What are the symptoms of menopausal hair loss?

 Truth: Effective hair loss treatment doesn't have to be expensive.
 Many affordable products and home remedies can be just as effective as expensive treatments.
 For example, rosemary oil and lavender oil, which are available at reasonable prices, can stimulate hair growth with regular use.

-FAQ about hair loss during menopause
+FAQ about menopausal hair loss

 What are the most common causes of hair loss during menopause?